About your personal and extended radiation care team at Astera Radiation Oncology.

 Radiation Oncologist – The specialist responsible for your radiation treatment.

 The leader of your Personal Care Team, your radiation oncologist is a specialist in treating cancer with radiation.
-At Princeton Radiation Oncology Center, all our radiation oncologists are board-certified by the American Board of Radiology.
+At Astera Radiation Oncology Center, all our radiation oncologists are board-certified by the American Board of Radiology.
 Your radiation oncologist is responsible for planning your care and prescribing and supervising your treatment.

 You will see your radiation oncologist on your first visit to the center and during the planning stages of your treatment.
 Once your daily treatments begin, you’ll be scheduled to see your radiation oncologist at least once per week to monitor your progress, including (if possible) response to the treatment as well as treatment side effects.